timescale/docs/timescaledb/how-to-guides/configuration/configuration.md

 total number of concurrent background workers you want running at any given point in time.
 You need a background worker allocated to each database to run a lightweight scheduler that schedules jobs.
-On top of that, any additional workers you allocate here will run background jobs when needed.
+On top of that, any additional workers you allocate here run background jobs when needed.

 For larger queries, PostgreSQL automatically uses parallel workers if they are available.
 To configure this use the `max_parallel_workers` setting.
-Increasing this setting will improve query performance for larger queries.
+Increasing this setting improves query performance for larger queries.
 Smaller queries may not trigger parallel workers.
 By default, this setting corresponds to the number of CPUs available.
 Use the `--cpus` flag or the `TS_TUNE_NUM_CPUS` docker environment variable to change it.